WFRSB/test/_Law-of-Retribution/trinity-ev.md

 * This is the only frame in the group that can get away with this.
 The group relies on you a lot, so you can let them take care pressure plates and such if you need to go away to find EV targets.
 * Keep an eye on your team's energy bars.
 Find team mates that are low, and help them out.
 * Prioritize bomb carriers!
 They are the most important frames you can give energy to.
 * Is your area very low on EV targets?
 This happens a lot.
-You can help yourself by first casting Well of Life on a target, and then EV.
+You can help yourself by alternating between Well of Life(1) on a target, and then EV.
 It will do much less damage to them and you can EV the same target many more times
 * Are you having trouble finding targets?
 There are two solutions:
-* Make sure someone in the raid has Enemy Radar equipped, it's very helpful, and it's the same polarity as CP.
-Alternatively, equip Enemy Sense in your exilus slot
 * Cast Link.
 Even though it only lasts for a few seconds, it indicates if there are enemies in the area or not, and where they are.
 * Remember: you can still press 4.
 If you notice a team mate is low on health or shields, cast Blessing to help them out.
 It won't give them any protection, but at least they will be at full health.
 * In stage 3 during the Hijack phase, make sure the power core driver always has enough shields to do his job.